Home warranties usually cover toilet repairs and replacements tied to normal wear and tear.

 What to do if your home warranty doesn’t cover toilets

-If you discover that your home warranty plan doesn’t cover toilets, there are a couple of routes you can take.
-First off, see if you can upgrade to a higher-tier package that covers toilets or add on coverage.
-It's also worth looking into whether your appliance is still under the manufacturer's warranty.
-If the damage was caused by something like a flood or storm, your home insurance might step in to help foot the bill for replacing the toilet.
+If you find that your home warranty plan doesn’t cover toilets, there are a few routes you can take.
+Start by asking if you can upgrade to a higher-tier package that covers toilets or buy add-on coverage.
+If it's a new unit, it's also worth looking into whether your appliance is still under the manufacturer's warranty before paying a service fee.

 Choosing a home warranty for toilet coverage